-Print out the chord chart so you have them for some of our other sites as Ukulele Chord Progressions.
+Print out the chord chart so you have it for some of our other articles as Ukulele Chord Progressions.

-If you want to learn to play specific songs, the net and YouTube are fantastic teachers.
+If you want to learn how to play specific songs, the web and YouTube are wonderful teachers.

-For instance if you want to learn “Lean On Me”, “Count On Me” or “Take On Me” just search: lean on me ukulele chords (the cords are C, F, Em and G for playing this song on an easy way), count on me ukulele chords (C, Em, Am, G, F and Dm) or take on me ukulele chords (A, Bm, Dbm, D, F, Gbm and G).
-Then you can find perfect teachers for your level that shows you how to play it.
+For example, if you want to learn “Lean On Me”, “Count On Me” or “Take On Me”, just search: lean on me ukulele chords (chords are C, F, Em and G to play this song on an easy way), count on me ukulele chords (C, Em, Am, G, F and Dm) or take on me ukulele chords (A, Bm, Dbm, D, F, Gbm and G).
+Then you can find perfect teachers for your level who will show you how to play it.

-If you are a beginner, we will suggest you start with something easy.
+So, if you are a beginner, we would suggest that you start with something simple.

-There are several experts out there that have an opinion on which chord you shall start with for learning to play the chords.
+There are several experts out there who have an opinion on which chord to start with to learn to play.
 We guess it depends on what kind of music you like.

-C, E, A, F and D is probably a particularly good start, but we prefer C, Am, F, G7 and G.
+C, E, A, F and D are probably a particularly good start, but we prefer C, Am, F, G7 and G.

 With these chords you can play a lot of songs.
 C, Am, F, G7 is also a good progression that you can play in a loop.
 Se the article about Ukulele chords progressions.

-Be aware that some of the cords can be a bit difficult to play, or have in a progression, for a beginner.
-Do not start with the difficult stuff!
+Please note that some of the chords may be a little difficult to play, or have in a progression, for a beginner.
+Don’t start with the hard stuff!

-For some of the more difficult cords there can be an alternative for make them easier to play.
-Example: E cord.
-It can be easier for you to have your long finger over the two upper strings.
+For some of the more difficult chords, there may be an option to make them easier to play.
+Example: E chord.
+It may be easier for you to have your middle finger over the top two strings.
 Then you use 3 fingers instead of 4.
-Try it out.
+Try yourself.